delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Likely is Jail Time After a First DUI in Delaware?

 It is not likely for first DUI offenders to get jail time in Delaware.
 State laws specify jail terms of no longer than 12 months or fines of between $500 and $1,500 as the penalty for first DUI offenses; however, the court may suspend the jail sentence.
 Typically, the court penalizes first DUI offenders with fines or probation.
-Additionally, first DUI offenders must install grid interlock devices and complete an alcohol abuse evaluation.
+Additionally, first DUI offenders may be ordered to install grid interlock devices and complete an alcohol abuse evaluation.

 What are the Typical Penalties for a DUI Conviction in Delaware?